Anusha3002/LuceneSearch/README.md

 2. Lucene 9.8.1
 3. Installation
 4. Springboot
-5. Planning to add vector db
+5. Planning to add vector db (Pinecone)
++ Semantic Search

 The easiest way to use Lucene in your project is to import it using Maven.
 You need to at least import lucene-core (just pasting the following to your pom.xml's dependencies).

 <dependency>